by Whova | Last updated: October 4th, 2019

 Now you know what to communicate and when.
 Knowing how to communicate that information effectively is much more important, though.
 Beyond merely announcing information, you should engage attendees and get them involved in your event as much as possible.

 Here is a checklist for you, from basic to advanced communication tools.

 - Email marketing.
-Gather the emails of your past and current attendees as well as your supporters to build a strong newsletter list.
+Gather the emails of your past and current attendees as well as your supporters to build a newsletter list.
 Make sure to build a strong campaign to introduce and confirm any headliners, venue changes, or special workshops that will take place all while featuring your event’s page on the official website to increase search engine optimization.

 Each social network serves as a different tool with a gauge for a unique audience.
 Who are your attendees?
 If your event focuses on a younger demographic, weaving an image-rich story of what to expect, your sponsors, vendors, speakers and themes can build solid engagement through Instagram, SnapChat, Vine, Meerkat or Periscope.
-Tech-oriented audiences will be itching to share their experience under your event hashtag on Twitter.
+Tech-oriented audiences will be itching to share their experience of your event hashtag on Twitter.

 - Twitter: Regardless whether it is a business event or not, Twitter is a good place where you will want to feature an up-to-date stream of what’s happening, ask for feedback, answer any questions, share interesting comments and engage more.
 You can acquaint followers with all speakers and hosts’ official handles.

 - Facebook: If your audiences are in Facebook, it is a good idea to set your event as public to promote more invitations throughout the Facebook community and moderate shared comments, photos and videos.

 - Instagram: It is a great place to share high quality sneak peeks of speakers, location and anything evocative of the event’s story.
 Be sure to utilize your event hashtag here.

 3. Mobile event app